elastic/opentelemetry/docs/limitations.md

 | counter                            | cumulative | delta           | synchronous: delta, asynchronous: cumulative |
 | histogram                          | cumulative | delta           | delta                                        |

-When metrics are stored in Elasticsearch with the `otel` mode, OpenTelemetry metrics will be written to Time Series Data Stream (TSDS) which currently only support delta histograms.

 As a consequence, metrics sent to Elasticsearch currently need to use the "delta preferred" to properly store histograms, otherwise they will be discarded by the collector.